Elleined/linux-notes/README.md

 # Definition of terms
 - bash: Bourne Again Shell.
 - sudo: Super User Do.
-- apt: Advance Application Tool just like maven repository and packagist.
+- apt: Advance Application Tool just like maven repository in java ,packagist in php, and npm in javascript.